 The two configurations need have nothing to do with each other, and there is no notion of universal properties of such a transition.
 The correlation length need not grow.
-This is what happens when we vary h from positive to negative, at nonzero t.
+This is what happens when we vary h from positive to negative, at nonzero t < 0.
 The correlation length stays fixed, but the minimum jumps from $-m_0$ to $+m_0$ as h goes through zero (as in the comic strip above).
-The alternative is a continuous phase transition which is more interesting.
-(Sometimes, one hears about 'nth-order' phase transitions for various $n \ge 2$ , but I haven't found the need to distinguish between these.)
-Notice that when we say that 'a transition is continuous' it depends on what parameter we are varying: at $T < T_c$ , as a function of the magnetic field, the transition from one minimum to the other of the Ising model is first order. (this is what's illustrated in the comic above).
+The alternative is a continuous phase transition which is more interesting, because then, as we will see, there is a field theory which encodes a collection of universal phenomena at and near the critical point.
+(Sometimes, one hears about 'nth-order' phase transitions, where the nth derivative of the free energy is discontinuous for various $n \ge 2$, but I haven't found the need to distinguish between these.
+Moreover, it is only in mean field theory that the free energy goes like integer powers of t (as in (4.6) below); more generally, taking enough derivatives of the free energy will give a divergent (not just discontinuous) behavior at the transition.
+So this more detailed 'classification' (due to Ehrenfest) is both incomplete and not useful.)
+Notice that when we say that 'a transition is continuous' it can depend on what parameter we are varying: at $T < T_c$, as a function of the magnetic field, the transition from one minimum to the other of the Ising model is first order.
+(This is what's illustrated in the comic above).
+But at h = 0, there is a continuous transition as T is varied through T_c .
 Here are some simple examples of the power of the LG point of view: If we break the Ising symmetry the transition should generically be first order.
 This allows a cubic term in the potential, and it means that as we cool from high temperatures, one of the two minima at $m \neq 0$ will have f(m) < f(0) before (at a higher temperature than the one where) f''(0) becomes negative.

-A continuous transition is, however, not a consequence of Ising symmetry: if c < 0, then we must consider the $m^6$ term.
+A continuous transition is, however, not an inevitable consequence of Ising symmetry: if c < 0, then we must consider the m^6 term.
 Depending on the signs, there is a regime where the minima at $m \neq 0$ descend before f''(0) goes negative.
-Usually (but not always) $T_c^{\text{MF}} > T_c$ , since the fluctuations we are ignoring disfavor the ordered state.
-(Sometimes in fact $T_c \leq 0$ .)
-[End of Lecture 9] Mean field critical exponents.
-The very fact that there is a notion of $T_c$ in MFT is worth remarking on.
-Lots of stuff is non-analytic at $T_c$ !
-Near $T_c$ , we can expand $$f{\rm MF}(m) = a + btm^2 + cm^4 + \mu hm + \dots$$ where $T \equiv \frac{T-T_c}{T_c}$ is the non-dimensionalized deviation from the critical temperature.
-Notice that $a, b, c, \mu$ really do depend on T, but only weakly.
+Usually (but not always) $T_c^{\text{MF}} > T_c$, since the fluctuations we are ignoring disfavor the ordered state.
+(Sometimes in fact $T_c \leq 0$.)
+Mean field critical exponents.
+The very fact that there is a notion of T_c in MFT is worth remarking on.
+Lots of stuff is non-analytic at T_c !
+Near T_c , we can expand $$f{\rm MF}(m) = a + btm^2 + cm^4 + \mu hm + \dots$$ where $T \equiv \frac{T-T_c}{T_c}$ is the non-dimensionalized deviation from the critical temperature.
+Notice that a, b, c, μ really do depend on T, but only weakly (i.e., $a = a_0 + a_1 t + \cdots$).
 When h = 0, the free energy is minimized when :